ng572/blog/aboutme.md

 ---
 layout: page
 title: About me
 subtitle: Just some dude.
-Who writes some blogs.
+Who writes a blog.
 ---